liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/06-importing-exporting-pages-and-content.markdown

 and move it all in one shot to a site on another server.
 You can use LARs to import data onto production servers, but you should not make this a regular occurrence.
-If you want to regularly move pages from one server to another, you should use Liferay's staging environment, which is discussed in the [Staging Content for Publication](/discover/portal/-/knowledge_base/7-0/staging-content-for-publication) section.
+If you want to regularly move pages from one server to another, you should use @product@'s staging environment, which is discussed in the [Staging Content for Publication](/discover/portal/-/knowledge_base/7-0/staging-content-for-publication) section.